 The project is based on a subscriber system, with users able to sign up for power from the solar field, with no added cost, at the same rate the town offers all residents.

-WEST BOYLSTON October 23, 2014)— As you may have heard in the news, the investor owned utilities (IOU) are significantly increasing their electric rates.
+WEST BOYLSTON October 23, 2014)— As you may have heard in the news, the distribution companies and competitive energy suppliers (IOU) are significantly increasing their electric rates.
 The good news is that West Boylston’s electricity rates are not increasing.
 In fact, WBMLP’s electricity rates haven’t significantly changed or increased since 2009.
-WBMLP maintains some of the lowest possible electric rates in Massachusetts, especially compared to the investor owned utilities.
+WBMLP maintains some of the lowest possible electric rates in Massachusetts, especially compared to the distribution companies and competitive energy suppliers.

 The average homeowner in West Boylston consumed approximately 750 kWh’s per month and spent approximately $97.16 per month for that electricity between July 2013 and July 2014.
 As you can see in the chart below, WBMLP’s average residential electricity rate is lower than the investor owned utility residential rates in Massachusetts.
 This comparison does not even include the IOU rate increases you’re hearing about!
 Our large commercial and industrial electricity rates are also much lower than the comparable IOU rates.